 If you would like our Immigration Law Firm to assist you in obtaining an H1B Visa, the following is a breakdown of the fees:

-Note on H-1B FY 18 Quota Attorney Fees: Based on when both the signed retainer agreement (RA) and disclosure and conflict waiver (DCW) are received by the law office.
+Note on Attorney Fees for H-1B FY 18 Quota or any H-1B petition that the employer wants filed with USCIS by April 3rd, 2017 (due to the 6 month suspension of premium processing for H-1B visa petitions): Based on when both the signed retainer agreement (RA) and disclosure and conflict waiver (DCW) are received by the law office.
 If client does not receive confirmation of our receipt of the signed ra & dcw, even if client has made payment of the attorney fee, client has not retained this firm to represent client in this matter.

 RA & DCW Received on or before March 8, 2017: $1,495* to Taylor & Associates Law P.C.